loomio/loomio_help/content/subscriptions/pricing.md

 ## Community Lifetime plan
 We encourage community and volunteer groups with a special one-time price for lifetime use of Loomio for your group.

-The Community Lifetime plan is available for community groups and organizations run by volunteers who have no full-time paid staff.
+The Community Lifetime plan is available for community groups and organizations run by volunteers who have **no full-time paid staff**.

-Price: $US 199.00 one-time price for life.
+Price: $US 199.00 one-time payment.

 Community Lifetime plan includes:
 - Loomio standard features